weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 #### Deletion

-You can delete any existing collections like this.
+If you're like me and running this multiple times, you may want to delete existing collections with the same name.
+You can do so like this.

 <FilteredTextBlock
   text={PythonCode}